Katie Beckett Program (210-RICR-50-10-03)

 3.2Scope and Authority

 A.To qualify for Medicaid LTSS through the KB provision, a child must be under nineteen (19) years of age and meet the general Medicaid requirements pertaining to residency.
-The regulations at 210-RICR-30-00-1 and 210-RICR-10-00-3 governing citizenship and immigration status for children up to age nineteen (19) also apply to the KB State Plan option.
+The Regulations at Parts and of this Title governing citizenship and immigration status for children up to age nineteen (19) also apply to the KB State Plan option.
 In addition, the following conditions must be met:

 a.Parental assets unavailable.
-When seeking Medicaid LTSS under the KB provision, the assets --income and resources – of the parent(s) or legal guardian(s) are deemed to be unavailable to the child applying for coverage.
+When seeking Medicaid LTSS under the KB provision, the assets – income and resources – of the parent(s) or legal guardian(s) are deemed to be unavailable to the child applying for coverage.
 Accordingly, the financial eligibility determination is based on the child’s income and resources.
-The standards that apply are the federal benefit rate relative to income and up to the medically needy limit of $4,000 in resources.
+The standards that apply are the Federal benefit rate relative to income and up to the medically needy limit of four thousand dollars ($4,000.00) in resources.
 This is the SSI method of treatment of income and resources that applies when a child with special needs is seeking coverage in an institutional setting.

 a.Disability review.
 The disability status of the child is reviewed using the applicable SSI criteria.
 Information provided by a child’s primary health care practitioner and ancillary providers is used as the basis for this review.
 Appropriate consents and authorizations must be provided by the applicant’s parents/guardian to ensure full access to health care records and evaluations required for the disability review.